 Forming a Corporation

 Authorization by the state of incorporation is required in order to form a corporation.
-Once established, the corporation may issue shares of stock to denote ownership in the corporation.
+Once established, the corporation may issue shares of stock.
 A stock (or share) is the term used to indicate ownership in a corporation.
 A public corporation (Microsoft, Pfizer, Macy’s, etc.) may issue stocks to raise funds.
 These stocks may be purchased by investors (institutional, individual, e.g.).
 The corporation’s articles of incorporation will specify the number of shares authorized.
 The following are definitions the student should become familiar with:

 Authorized shares - The maximum number of shares a corporation may issue.